-- 2.1 Inform the visually impaired learner of the new measures in place to prevent the spread of the virus. - 2.2 Give the learner information regarding the procedures.
+- 2.1 Inform the Deaf and Hard of Hearing learner of the new measures in place to prevent the spread of the virus. - 2.2 Give the learner information regarding the procedures.
 Tell the learner about the new procedures regarding the wearing of masks, sanitisation of hands and the taking of temperature.
-Discuss the steps in detail and inform the learner what he/she would be required to do. - 2.3 Keep in mind that blind and partially sighted learners may not be able to see demarcated lines on the floor and will have to be guided vocally or by using physical barriers on where to stand.
+Discuss the steps in detail and inform the learner what he/she would be required to do. - 2.3 Keep in mind that Deaf and Hard of Hearing learners will not be able to hear instructions given verbally and will have to be guided using Sign Language on where to stand.
 In some instance, this may mean that additional staff may have to be on duty for this purpose.